Trekkie: Stereotypes

 In 1975, a journalist described Trekkies as "smelling of assembly-line junk food, hugely consumed; the look is of people who consume it, habitually and at length; overfed and undernourished, eruptive of skin and flaccid of form, from the merely soft to the grotesquely obese".
 He noted their fixation on one subject:

 In December 1986, Shatner hosted an episode of Saturday Night Live.
 In one skit, he played himself as a guest at a Star Trek convention, where the audience focuses on trivial information about the show and Shatner's personal life.
 The annoyed actor advises them to "get a life".
 "For crying out loud," Shatner continues, "it's just a TV show!"
 He asks one Trekkie whether he has "ever kissed a girl".
 The embarrassed fans ask if, instead of the TV shows, they should focus on the Star Trek films instead.
 The angry Shatner leaves but because of his contract must return, and tells the Trekkies that they saw a "recreation of the evil Captain Kirk from episode 27, 'The Enemy Within.'"

 Although many Star Trek fans found the sketch to be insulting it accurately portrayed Shatner's feelings about Trekkies, which the actor had previously discussed in interviews.
+Noting that he had worked for years as an actor, Shatner said in 1975 "I can't explain" Trekkies' devotion; "my experience gives me no answer.
+I can't put it down to anything but an incredible phenomenon".
 He had met overenthusiastic fans as early as March 1968, when a group attempted to rip Shatner's clothes off as the actor left 30 Rockefeller Plaza.
-He was slower than others to begin attending conventions, and stopped attending for more than a decade during the 1970s and 1980s.
+Shatner was slower than others to begin attending conventions, and stopped attending for more than a decade during the 1970s and 1980s.
 In what Shatner described as one of "so many instances over the years" of fan excess, police captured a man with a gun at a German event before he could find the actor.